yetulaxman/linux-2/_tutorials/11-Puhti-singularity-deepvariant.md

 ---
-title: Running Singularity applications on Puhti
+title: Running Singularity Applications on Puhti
 ---

 ### Deepvariant pipeline as developed by GoogleAI ###